Organic Cannabis: What Makes it Special?

 The microenvironment is better when you’re organically growing cannabis.
 This ensures your plants are producing more of the cannabinoids that make flower more flavorful and aromatic.
 You’ll find higher concentrations of terpenoids, flavonoids, and other cannabinoids resulting from these grow methods.

 The terpenes and terpenoids are aromatic compounds responsible for plant fragrance.
-Cannabis has plenty of these compounds, offering each strain notes of citrus, skunky, spicy, pine-like, sweet, diesel, or combination of these scents.
+Cannabis has plenty of these compounds, offering each strain notes of citrus, skunky, spicy, pine-like, sweet, diesel, or a combination of these scents.

 The flavonoids found in cannabis are equally important.
 However, these contribute more to the experience by providing antioxidant effects that promote health and longevity.